iOliverNguyen/ujson/README.md

-The single most important function is [`Walk(input, callback)`](https://pkg.go.dev/github.com/olvrng/ujson#Walk), which parses the `input` json and call `callback` function for each key/value pair processed.
+The single most important function is [`Walk(input, callback)`](https://pkg.go.dev/github.com/olvrng/ujson#Walk), which parses the `input` JSON and call `callback` function for each key/value pair processed.

 The callback function is called when an object key/value or an array key is encountered.
 It receives 3 params in order: `level`, `key` and `value`.